ogg25/camera-enhancer-docs/programming/android/api/basic-setting/basic-setting.md

 ```

 ## pauseCamera and resumeCamera
-Note: these APIs are created for pause & resume camera but camera module is still working when being paused. if you want to shut down camera module please use `stopScanning`.
+Note: these APIs are created for pausing & resuming the camera but the camera module will still be working when paused.
+If you want to shut down the camera module please use `stopScanning`.
 ```java
     mCamera.pauseCamera();
     mCamera.resumeCamera();
 ```
 ## stopScanning and startScanning
-Contorl the stop & start of camera module.
+Control the stopping & starting of the camera module.
 ```java
     mCamera.startScanning();
     mCamera.stopScanning();